John Constable: The ‘Six-Footers’

 In 1821, his most famous painting The Hay Wain was shown at the Royal Academy's exhibition.
-Although it failed to find a buyer, It was viewed by some important people of the time, including two Frenchmen, the artist Théodore Géricault and writer Charles Nodier.
+Although it failed to find a buyer, it was viewed by some important people of the time, including two Frenchmen, the artist Théodore Géricault and writer Charles Nodier.
 According to the painter Eugène Delacroix, Géricault returned to France ’quite stunned‘ by Constable’s painting, while Nodier suggested French artists should also look to nature rather than relying on trips to Rome for inspiration.
 It was eventually purchased, along with View on the Stour near Dedham, by the Anglo-French dealer John Arrowsmith, in 1824.
-A small painting of Yarmouth Jetty was added to the bargain by Constable, with the sale totalling £250.
+A small painting Yarmouth Jetty was added to the bargain by Constable, with the sale totalling £250.
 Both paintings were exhibited at the Paris Salon that year, where they caused a sensation, with the Hay Wain being awarded a gold medal by Charles X. The Hay Wain was later acquired by the collector Henry Vaughan who donated it to the National Gallery in 1886.

 Of Constable's colour, Delacroix wrote in his journal: "What he says here about the green of his meadows can be applied to every tone".
 Delacroix repainted the background of his 1824 Massacre de Scio after seeing the Constables at Arrowsmith's Gallery, which he said had done him a great deal of good.

 A number of distractions meant that The Lock wasn't finished in time for the 1823 exhibition, leaving the much smaller Salisbury Cathedral from the Bishop's Grounds as the artist's main entry.
 This may have occurred after Fisher forwarded Constable the money for the painting.
 This both helped him out of a financial difficulty and nudged him along to get the painting done.
 The Lock was therefore exhibited the following year to more fanfare and sold for 150 guineas on the first day of the exhibition, the only Constable ever to do so.
 The Lock is the only upright landscape of the Stour series and the only six-footer that Constable painted more than one version of.
 A second version now known as the ‘Foster version’ was painted in 1825 and kept by the artist to send to exhibitions.
-A third, landscape version, known as ‘A Boat Passing a Lock’ (1826) is now in the collection of the Royal Academy of Arts.
+A third, landscape version, known as A Boat Passing a Lock (1826) is now in the collection of the Royal Academy of Arts.
 Constable’s final attempt, The Leaping Horse, was the only six-footer from the Stour series that didn’t sell in Constable’s lifetime.